icopy-site/awesome/docs/awesome/awesome-netherlands-events.md

 > A curated list of Awesome Events in 🇳🇱

-This list contains awesome (https://github.com/awkward/awesome-netherlands-events/blob/master/tech related) events happening (https://github.com/awkward/awesome-netherlands-events/blob/master/and are mostly recurring) in The Netherlands like: conferences, meetups and parties 🎉
+This list contains awesome (tech related) events happening (and are mostly recurring) in The Netherlands like: conferences, meetups and parties 🎉

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
 - [What is an awesome list?](https://github.com/sindresorhus/awesome)